 Oral Hygiene Instructions

-To maintain a clean mouth and good oral health, it is important to brush your teeth regularly.
-At Dr. Cabrera Dental Associates in Houston we recommend that you:
+To keep your mouth clean and maintain oral health, it’s essential to brush your teeth regularly.
+At Dr. Cabrera Dental Associates in Houston, we recommend that you:

-- Brush your teeth twice a day with a soft-bristled toothbrush.
+- Brush your teeth two times a day with a soft-bristled toothbrush.
 The brush head should be compact enough to reach all areas without effort.

 - Change your toothbrush at least every four months, sooner if the bristles are worn out.
 Never use a frayed toothbrush.